LinuxMainframe/GromacsTools/README.md

 # GromacsTools

 **GromacsTools** is an open-source collection of Python scripts designed to streamline and document common GROMACS-based workflows in structural biology and molecular dynamics research.
 Each script encapsulates a specific step—conversion, selection, analysis, or reporting—allowing users to adapt, extend, or repurpose code for their own pipelines.
-While GromacsTools is not intended as a commercial product or “finished” software package, it provides transparent, reusable building blocks and preserves the provenance of your research steps for reproducibility and publication.

 ---